 This selection sets when the system will remind the user to change filters.

-When Hours is set, there will be a reminder after a certain number of hours, which can be set by the user.

-When Date is set, there will be a reminder on the day that is set.
+When Hours is set by the user, there will be a reminder after a certain number of hours.
+When Date is set by the user, there will be a reminder on the day that is set.